- you’re dressed in your warmest pyjamas,

 For more awesome tips, pick up “The Little Book of Hygge” by Meik Wiking.

 How do you Hygge?
 Let me know below!

-We independently select the products we feature on Tulip and Sage.
-We do work with affiliates, and if you purchase a product from a link used in this article, we may earn a small commission amount.
-We are a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon and affiliated sites.
+On Tulip and Sage, we only select and feature products we love and think you’ll love too!
+We do work with affiliates, and if you purchase a product from a link used in this post, we may earn a small commission amount which helps us keep the blog running.
+Thank you for supporting T&S! // We are a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon and affiliated sites.